I have been a work-at-home freelance writer and media professional for 20 years.

 Many companies will also pay you more (usually time and a half) for any hours you work overtime.
 (Tax season is busy, so keep in mind you’ll usually have to work long hours, including nights and weekends, to meet client demand.)

 Prefer to work for yourself?
-Per an IRS-approved continuing education provider, self-employed tax preparers generally earn more than those who work for other businesses.
+Self-employed tax preparers generally earn more than those who work for other businesses.
 In fact, you may be able to earn up to $100,000 during the three-month tax season, depending on the number of clients and how many hours you decide to work.

 You can find tax preparer jobs at businesses big and small by going directly to the career section of a company’s website or checking popular job boards like Indeed, Monster, and ZipRecruiter.
 To search specifically for work-from-home roles, use terms like “virtual tax preparer” or “remote tax preparer.”